 - Foreign body injury (plant material can get stuck under an eyelid and can scrape the cornea.)

 A routine corneal ulcer or erosion should heal easily.
-Since the damaged cornea is at risk for becoming infected (or may even already be infected, as demonstrated by a discharge of pus), a topical antibiotic is needed and ideally should be used four times a day or more.
+Since the damaged cornea is at risk of becoming infected (or may even already be infected, as demonstrated by a purulent discharge), a topical antibiotic is needed and ideally should be used four times a day or more.
 Since it is a rare pet owner that can accommodate any medication administration four times a day, we usually have to make do with three times a day but to properly sterilize the eye surface, the antibiotic should be used four times a day.
 Either drops or ointment can be used depending on the owner’s preference.

 The second part of treatment is pain relief: Atropine 1% drops or ointment.
-The atropine acts by temporarily paralyzing the pupil’s ability to contstrict (the main source of pain is spasm in the pupil).
-When this medication is used the pupil is expected to dilate (widen) and the pet may be reluctant to experience bright sunlight while taking this medication.
+The atropine acts by temporarily paralyzing the pupil’s ability to constrict (the main source of pain is spasm in the pupil).
+Pupillary dilation is expected when this medication is used and the pet may be reluctant to experience bright sunlight while under the influence of this medication.
 Because the tear duct system is connected to the nose and mouth, the patient will also taste the above medications and atropine is famous for its bitter taste.
 Dogs do not seem to mind this unduly but cats will drool shortly after the medication is given in an effort to get the taste out of their mouths.
-This is a normal reaction to the atropine as is a dilated pupil.
+This is a normal reaction to the Atropine as is the dilated pupil.

 An e-collar should prevent a pet from reaching and disturbing the eye.
 Photo courtesy of Nanette Walker Smith

-An Elizabethan collar (cone) may be needed to prevent self-trauma of the eye.
-If you think your pet will rub the eye, it is important to have the pet wear this collar until the erosion is healed.
-Be sure to request one if you think your pet needs it, and if you are given one be sure the pet wears it for the entire course of treatment.
+A special collar, called an Elizabethan Collar, may be needed to prevent self-trauma of the eye.
+If you think your pet will rub the eye, it is important to have the pet wear this special collar until the erosion is healed.
+Be sure to request one if you think your pet needs it and if you are given one be sure the pet wears it for the entire course of treatment.